TheCrimsonFcker/PUBG-Radar/README.md

 * Added Solo/Team mode check in ```RetrievePlayerInfo.kt```.
 * Press ```0``` to show enemy's name.
 * Press ```=``` to show enemy's med item number.
-* Fixed safe circle count down.
+* Fixed circle count down.
 * Added a indicator to show how many enemies' info we obtained.
 * Added a indicator to show how many players are spectating you.
 * Automatically hide death box in War mode.